TermCOMP/starexec-master/ORGANIZATION.md

    extension=php_openssl
    ```
 4. Make the `starexec-master` directory accessible from the web server.
 5. Update `.profile` and keep it running until competition is finished.
-This will fetch past data and periodically update the present status from StarExec.
+This will periodically update the present status from StarExec.
 6. It will be nicer to automatically synchronize with the starexec-master repository.

 ## Creating StarExec Jobs